ControlPI

 Enable input xEn

-If the enable input is not active ( xEn = FALSE ) the disable value rYDisabled is transferred to the output rY ( prerequisite: eManModeN = eManNum.Auto ) and limited by the absolute limits.
+If the enable input is not active (xEn = FALSE) the disabled value rYDisabled is transferred to the output rY (precondition: eManModeN = eManNum.Auto) and limited by the absolute limits.
 The integral part is set to 0.0.
-If the enable input is active ( xEn = TRUE ) the output signal is calculated according to the formula above and transferred to the output rY ( prerequisite: eManModeN = eManNum.Auto ) and limited by the absolute limits.
-On every rising edge of the enable input xEn the control process is restarted. \
+If the enable input is active (xEn = TRUE) the output signal is calculated according to the above formula and transferred to the output rY (precondition: eManModeN = eManNum.Auto) and limited by the absolute limits.
+On each rising edge of the enable input xEn the control process is restarted.

 Restart of the controller

-On every rising edge of the enable input xEn the control process is restarted. ( Preconditions: eManModeN = eManNum.Auto and xEn = TRUE ) The integral part is set to the difference between rInitValue and the proportional part. \
+On each rising edge of the enable input xEn the control process is restarted.
+(Preconditions: eManModeN = eManNum.Auto and xEn = TRUE) The integral part is set to the difference between rInitValue and the proportional part.

 Control deviation rDiff

-The control deviation corresponds to the value of the control deviation from the formula given above. \
+The control deviation corresponds to the value of the control deviation according to the above formula.

 Proportional part of the output signal rPartP

-At this output the proportional part of the output signal is always available, see description above. \
+This output always provides the proportional part of the output signal, see description above.

 Integral part of the output signal rPartI

-At this output the integral part of the output signal is always available, see description above. \
+This output always provides the integral part of the output signal, see description above.

 Absolute limits rMin and rMax

-The status of the limit exceedance is activated ( xLimitActive = TRUE ) if a limit exceedance upwards or downwards exists ( xEn = TRUE ).
-The status of the limit exceedance is not activated ( xLimitActive = FALSE ) if no limit exceedance exists or the enable signal is deactivated ( xEn = FALSE ).
-A limit exceedance exists if the controller's output signal rY reaches / exceeds the upper limit rMax or reaches / falls below the lower limit rMin . \
+The limit-exceeded status is activated (xLimitActive = TRUE) if a limit is exceeded upwards or downwards (xEn = TRUE).
+The limit-exceeded status is not activated (xLimitActive = FALSE) if no limit is exceeded or the enable signal is deactivated (xEn = FALSE).
+A limit is considered exceeded if the controller's output signal rY reaches / exceeds the upper limit rMax or reaches / falls below the lower limit rMin .

 Operating mode for the controller output signal eManModeN

-The parameter eManModeN allows switching the output signal rY from automatic to manual operation and vice versa.
-In manual mode the output signal rY takes the output signal in manual operation rManValue.
-The integral part is set to the difference between rInitValue and the proportional part. \
+The parameter eManModeN allows switching the output signal rY from automatic to manual mode and vice versa.
+In manual mode the output signal rY takes over the output signal in manual mode rManValue.
+The integral part is set to the difference between rInitValue and the proportional part.

 eManModeN